Canine Distemper Virus

 - Decreased appetite

-- Neck/back pain or stiffness
+- Neck/back pain, stiffness

 - Twitching or seizures (myoclonus is highly suggestive of CDV infection)

 CDV is shed in all body secretions of acutely infected animals.
 It most commonly spreads through direct contact between infected dogs and susceptible dogs or aerosol transmission via airborne respiratory droplets (emitted from coughing or sneezing).
-It can also be transmitted by fomites such as hands, feet, equipment or contaminated surfaces.
+It can also be transmitted by fomites such as hands, feet, equipment, or contaminated surfaces.

 Incubation and Shedding Periods

-The incubation period is usually 1-2 weeks from the time of exposure to the development of clinical signs, but it can be as long as 6 weeks.
+The incubation period is usually 1-2 weeks from the time of exposure to development of clinical signs, but it can be as long as 6 weeks.
 Not every infected dog will show outward signs of illness, and substantial viral shedding can occur in sub-clinical or mildly affected animals.
-Many dogs will also shed the virus for weeks or even months after recovery (up to 4 months).
+Many dogs will also shed virus for weeks or even months after recovery (up to 4 months).
 Therefore, careful isolation of all dogs with upper respiratory signs is especially important in a shelter where distemper is a concern.

 Zoonotic Potential

-CDV is not known to infect humans.
+This disease is not known to infect humans.

 While several diagnostic tests exist, the most practical and commonly used test for diagnosing CDV is a respiratory PCR (polymerase chain reaction) panel, available through most commercial laboratories.
 This test utilizes nasal, deep pharyngeal, and conjunctival swabs to detect viral nucleic acid.
 Positive results can be difficult to interpret due to the possibility of false positives associated with recent vaccination with a modified live distemper vaccine, and results should always be interpreted by a veterinarian familiar with the shelter population.